plogs/church.of.the.asopposedtowhat.com/content/posts/in-the-beginning.md

 But all is not lost.
 'Hope' is a renewable resource.
 We can still learn to see the world in different ways.

-And that's the beauty of the human mind: it's ability to change and grow and adapt to new situations.
+That's the beauty of the human mind, it's ability to change and grow and adapt to new situations.